Calibrated Uncertainty for Molecular Property Prediction using Ensembles of Message Passing Neural Networks: Method

-Training with NLL loss can result in overfitting of the uncertainty to the training data once a good fit for the mean is found~\cite{nix}.
-This can lead to overconfident predictions as we expect the model to have higher error, and thus higher uncertainty, when presented with unseen data.
-On the other hand, using an ensemble of models can reduce the overall error, and should thus lead to lower uncertainty.
-This is not reflected in the ensemble variance (eq.~\ref{eq:ensemble_variance}) which is strictly higher than the average of the individual variances.
-Furthermore, there is nothing in the training procedure which ensures that the epistemic uncertainty fits the error distribution.
-Thus there is a need to re-calibrate the uncertainty to unseen data.
-This can be achieved by applying a calibration function, that maps the predictive distribution to a calibrated distribution.
+Often the training of machine learning models does not ensure calibration when the models are presented with unseen data.
+Thus there is a need to recalibrate the predictive distribution to unseen data \emph{post hoc}, which can be achieved by applying a recalibration function, that maps the uncalibrated predictive distribution to a well calibrated distribution.
+In our case, training each model with NLL loss can result in overfitting of the uncertainty to the training data resulting in overconfident predictions on unseen data~\cite{nix}.
+On the other hand, applying an ensemble approximation is expected to reduce the overall error, and should thus lead to lower uncertainty.
+This is not reflected in the ensemble variance (equation~\ref{eq:ensemble_variance}) which is strictly higher than the average of the individual variances.
+Furthermore, there is nothing in the training procedure which ensures that the ensemble variance (epistemic uncertainty) fits the error distribution.

-Several approaches to re-calibrate regression models have been proposed in the literature~\cite{kuleshov2018, levi2020, song2019}.
-A simple, yet robust, method is to simply scale the predicted uncertainty estimates by a scaling factor $s_n^2$ optimised to fit the error distribution on unseen data~\cite{levi2020}.
-Uncertainty scaling has the advantage that it does not modify the mean prediction and the calibrated predictive distribution remains a normal distribution:
+Several approaches to \emph{post hoc} recalibration of regression models have been proposed in the literature~\cite{kuleshov2018, song2019, levi2020, musil2019}.
+A straightforward, yet robust, method is to simply scale the predicted uncertainty estimates by a scaling factor $s_n^2$ optimised to minimise the NLL on a held out calibration dataset~\cite{levi2020, musil2019}, which has the advantage that it does not influence the mean prediction $\mu_*(g_n)$ and the calibrated predictive distribution remains a normal distribution:

-The solution proposed in~\cite{levi2020} is to scale all uncertainty estimates by a constant scaling factor optimised to minimise the NLL on a held out calibration dataset, but it was also suggested to use non-linear methods.
-We found that with our method better calibration results were achieved by applying a non-linear function to scale the uncertainty estimates.
-Specifically, to obtain the scaled uncertainty estimates we apply an isotonic regression model\footnote{Specifically, we use the implementation of isotonic regression available from the scikit-learn Python package~\cite{scikit-learn}: sklearn.isotonic.IsotonicRegression.} $f_\phi(\cdot)$ to fit the empirical squared errors $(y_n-\mu_\theta(g_n))^2$ on a held out calibration dataset:
+In the simplest case, all uncertainty estimates are scaled by the same scaling factor, however, we achieved better results by applying a non-linear scaling function.
+Specifically, to obtain the scaled uncertainty estimates we apply an isotonic regression model\footnote{We use the implementation of isotonic regression available from the scikit-learn Python package~\cite{scikit-learn}: \texttt{sklearn.isotonic.IsotonicRegression}.} $f_\phi(\cdot)$ to fit the empirical squared errors $(y_n-\mu_\theta(g_n))^2$ on a held out calibration dataset: